ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

   |             ^^^^^
 ```

-Even if you can find a workaround (Python supports enmus since 3.4) it will
+Even if you can find a workaround (Python supports enums since 3.4) it will
-hardly bs as elegant and straight forward as in Haskell.
+hardly be as elegant and straight forward as in Haskell.
 It's expressive type system in combination with the powerful compiler
-make data modelling one of Haskell's core strengths.
+make data modeling one of Haskell's core strengths.

 # Pure Functions